Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

         The <em>Home Page</em> is a scrollable page and it includes a navigation bar, footer and menu on the top.
 It also includes a search bar and logo in top left corner.
 In the top right conner a shopping bag and Account buttons can be located.
         <ul>
             <li>
-            <em>Navigation Bar</em> - This inludes the logo, links, account access and shopping bag.
+            <em>Navigation Bar</em> - This inludes the logo, links to products and categories, account access and shopping bag.
             </li>
             <li>
             <em>The Description</em> - This section contains a short description of the page and its purpose.
 This will give a clear overview of the website for a new user.